voho/jhttpmock/README.md

 Mock HTTP Server for Java built with Jetty and JUnit.

-## Example
+## Quick Example

-The example is using JHttpock as a JUnit rule.
+The example is using JHttpMock as a JUnit rule.

 ```java
 public class BasicUseCase {